 As a research student it is probably clear by now that you are expected to keep working if possible, from home.
 Universities and HEIs in the UK take significant guidance from UKRI in the development of their own policies.
 UKRI has said that their funded students are expected to consider and develop alternatives to your original plans to allow you to continue your research. https://www.ukri.org/news/coronavirus-impact-on-ukri-supported-research/ Other funding bodies may adopt a different approach but your institutions will almost certainly adopt this position.

 I was planning research interviews or focus groups, what can I do?

 Any research design at any time involves considerations of:

-A. The best methods to generate and/or any your research question, balanced against what is possible and required for the award of a doctorate; the ideal balanced against the reality, if you like.
+A. The best methods to generate answers to your research question, balanced against what is possible and what is required for the award of a doctorate; the ideal balanced against the reality, if you like.

 B. An application for Ethics Approval, the detail of which will depend upon your methods and the ethical risks involved in your research.
 Risks to the research are outlined and mitigated.
 Any significant changes usually require re-approval.

 This has not changed no matter what stage of your doctorate you are at, and requires regular review, even under normal circumstances.
 Now that we have a new normal, you will need to review your methods.